Last updated: 9/13/21 | September 13th, 2021

 3. Visit the Museum of the History of Barcelona

 I’ve visited a lot of city museums over the years, but Barcelona has one of the best there is.
 Opened in 1943, the museum is home to over 4,000 square meters of Roman ruins (located below the museum) that you can walk through.
 There is also a free (and quite detailed) audio guide as well as meticulous explanations of the exhibits.
-Even if you’re not a history buff like me, you’ll get a lot out of this museum.
-It will give you a much better sense of the city and it’s past (and the ruins really are amazing!).
+Even if you’re not a history buff, you’ll get a lot out of this museum.
+It gives a much better sense of the city and its past (and the ruins really are amazing!).

 4. See the Grand Royal Palace

 Built in the 14th century, the Palau Reial Major was the home of Barcelona’s counts.
 Located near the history museum, it later housed the Kings of Aragon (the rulers who presided over the region) from 1035 until the 15th century (though most of the palace remains date to the 14th century).
-The palace includes a detailed history of the city and region and is said that it’s where Christopher Columbus returned after his “discovery” voyage to North America.
+The palace is made up of three distinct buildings which were all built at different times (two of which are considered gothic masterpieces).
+It includes a detailed history of the city and region and is said that it’s where Christopher Columbus returned after his “discovery” voyage to North America.

-The Palace shares hours and admission costs with The Museum of the History of Barcelona.
+The Palace shares hours and admission costs with The Museum of the History of Barcelona above.

 5. Admire Barcelona Cathedral

-This Gothic cathedral was built in the 13th century.
+Work started on this Gothic cathedral in the 13th century and lasted over 150 years.
 Officially known as The Cathedral of the Holy Cross and Saint Eulalia, it was consecrated in 1339 and has two massive spires that stand over 53 meters (174ft) tall, colorful stained glass, and incredible wood carvings inside the ornate and spacious main chamber.
+Work on the cathedral didn’t finish until the 19th century when a local businessman funded the majority of the remaining costs for the current façade, which follow original sketches from the 13th century.

-If you do want to go inside (and you should), be sure to pay to visit the upper terraces as you’ll get an incredible view of the city.
+If you do want to go inside (and you should), be sure to visit the upper terraces as you’ll get an incredible view of the city.

 6. Wander Park Güell

 Park Güell is a beautiful and sprawling 45-acre garden complex designed by world-famous architect Antoni Gaudí.
-Dating back to the early 1900s, it’s one of the many Gaudi works in the city open to the public.
-Today, it’s a World Heritage Site and municipal garden that’s free to enter (you can access most of the park for free, though the interior sections do charge admission).
+Dating to the early 1900s, it’s one of the many Gaudí works in the city open to the public.
+Today, it’s a World Heritage Site and municipal garden that’s free to enter (you can access most of the park for free, though the interior sections charge admission).

 The focal point of the park is the main terrace, which is surrounded by a long bench in the form of a sea serpent.
 The park is right near the famous La Sagrada Familia so it’s easy to visit both back-to-back.
 It’s a beautiful and colorful park but it also gets busy so try to go early or on a weekday when the crowds are thinner.

 Carrer d’Olot, parkguell.barcelona/en.
 Open daily from 8:30am-6pm.
 Admission for the interior section is 10 EUR per person.
-Guided tours are available for 31 EUR and children six years old and younger are free.
+Guided tours are available for 22 EUR.
 If you buy tickets, make sure you book them in advance as they sell out quickly.

 7. See La Sagrada Família